New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Introduction

 \begin{enumerate} \item Can CRs be accelerated to the required energies within an AGN? \item Can CRs be accelerated within their trapped region? \item Can the CRs escape their host galaxy?

 \end{enumerate} Given the observation of UHECRs on Earth, we can set bounds on the DM-nucleon cross section by requiring that the interaction length of CR-DM interactions is at least larger than the acceleration region. \cref{fig:sketch} shows the approximate results we predict compared to other CR bounds.
 Not shown are bounds due to changes in the expected metallicity~\cite{Lu:2023aar} measured by CR experiments such as AMS~\cite{AMS:2021lxc}.
-There, it is assumed the DM-nucleon cross section behaves as the proton-nucleon cross section, scaled by a phenomenological factor $b_\chi$, $\sigma_{\chi - N} = b_\chi \sigma_{p - N}$.
-For instance, in some scenarios, the DM-nucleon cross section scales as $\sigma_{\chi - N} \sim A^{2/3} \ln^2(s)$, where $A$ is the nucleon count, and $\sqrt{s}$ the center of mass energy~\cite{Froissart:1961ux, Martin:1962rt, Glauber:1970jm, Block:2005pt, Ulrich:2010rg, Gaisser:2013bla}.
-With such a scaling, we would have to \textit{improve} our bounds by $\mathcal{O}(100)$ to compare with~\cite{Lu:2023aar} and $\mathcal{O}(1000)$ to compare with direct detection experiments.
-Since we wish to remain agnostic to the underlying model, we assume $\sigma_{\chi - N}$ is constant with the momentum transfer.
+There, it is assumed the DM-nucleon cross section behaves as the proton-nucleon cross section, scaled by a phenomenological factor $b_\chi$, $\sigma_{\chi N} = b_\chi \sigma_{p N}$.
+For instance, in some scenarios, the DM-nucleon cross section scales as $\sigma_{\chi N} \sim A^{2/3} \ln^2(s/{\rm GeV}^2)$, where $A$ is the nucleon count, and $\sqrt{s}$ the center-of-mass energy~\cite{Froissart:1961ux, Martin:1962rt, Glauber:1970jm, Block:2005pt, Ulrich:2010rg, Gaisser:2013bla}.
+With such a scaling, our bounds would \textit{improve} by $\mathcal{O}(100)$ when compared with Ref.~\cite{Lu:2023aar} and by $\mathcal{O}(1000)$ when compared with direct detection experiments.
+Since we wish to remain agnostic to the underlying model, we assume $\sigma_{\chi N}$ is constant with the momentum transfer.

-Note, that the method presented here is similar to~\cite{Cappiello:2018hsu, Lu:2023aar}.
-The main difference is that the authors focused on changes in the energy spectrum (at lower energies) due to multiple scattering.
+Note that the method presented here is similar to Refs.~\cite{Cappiello:2018hsu, Lu:2023aar}.
+The main difference is that those authors focused on changes in the energy spectrum (at lower energies) due to multiple scattering.
 In contrast, here we focus on single-scatter events at higher energies.

 This article is structured as follows.
-In \cref{sec:dm_densities}, we briefly discuss the DM-density profiles used in this work and in \cref{sec:dm_cr_interactions} we discuss general CR-DM interactions.
-Then, in \cref{sec:bounds}, we derive bounds using EeV CR iron nuclei by requiring that it does not fragment during acceleration to these energies.
+In \cref{sec:dm_densities}, we briefly discuss the DM-density profiles used in this work.
+In \cref{sec:dm_cr_interactions} we discuss general CR-DM interactions.
+Then, in \cref{sec:bounds}, we derive bounds on DM-proton interaction rate using EeV CR iron nuclei by requiring that they do not fragment during acceleration to these energies.
 We present our conclusions in \cref{sec:conclusion}.